 Consider the following:

 - Connect with the organization or leader to learn how your small group can serve them best.
 What is their greatest need at this time?

 - Have fun and prepare to see your group grow closer to one another as you ultimately grow closer to God.

 - Consider partnering with another small group to build community among your groups.

 - Share your experience to motivate, inspire and give glory to God!
 Send pictures and stories to Mike and Mary Davis.

 Finding a small group that is a good fit for you may take a few tries.
 That’s OK!
 Using the tool below you can search by day of week and time to find a small group that will work best for you.
 When you find one that looks like a good fit, feel free to contact the leader directly for more information.
-Let us know if we can be of any assistance!
+Contact Mike & Mary if you need assistance!

 - Pray about your desire to lead a small group.
 If you are a member of a small group, discuss it with your current group leader.

-- Forward your completed application to the Small Group Ministry Associate.
+- Your application will be reviewed by the Small Group Ministry Director.

-- You will be contacted to schedule a 30 to 60 minute interview so the pastor can get to know you better, review your application, and answer any questions you may have.
+- The Small Group Ministry Director will contact you to schedule a 30 to 60 minute interview to get to know you better, review your application, and answer any questions you may have.

-- Work with the Small Group Ministry Associate to learn more about your responsibilities as a group leader and contact prospective members for your new small group.
+- Work with the Small Group Ministry Director to learn more about your responsibilities as a group leader and contact prospective members for your new small group.

 If you would like more information on becoming a small group leader or small group host at Rockpointe, please contact Mike and Mary Davis.